Pole Barn Cost Estimator

 Types of Pole Barns

 Homeowners have a plethora of choices when it comes to constructing pole barns.
 Each variation offers distinct advantages and requires different types of investments.
-Here are some of the most popular pole barn models, with their standout features and construction costs outlined for your convenience.
+Here are some of the most popular pole building models, with their standout features and construction costs outlined for your convenience.

-Gable roof barns are the most popular pole building style.
+• Gable Roof – Gable roof barns are the most popular pole building style.
 Its steeply-pitched roof and triangular shape make it ideal for areas with heavy snowfall, as well as those in hurricane or tornado zones.
 These structures cost an average of $6,000 – $30,000 to construct.

-Mansard roof barns are the perfect solution for those looking to maximize headroom in their space, as their four-sided sloped design provides ample vertical storage.
+• Mansard Roof Barns – Mansard roof barns are the perfect solution for those looking to maximize headroom in their space, as their four-sided sloped design provides ample vertical storage.
 This type of pole building typically costs $10,000 – $35,000 to construct.

-Saltbox roof barns feature a pitched roof on one side and are flatter on the other.
+• Saltbox Roof Barns – Saltbox roof barns feature a pitched roof on one side and are flatter on the other.
 This type of barn is often used to create a more traditional look and provides extra storage in the form of its extended roof.
 The cost to construct this style averages $10,000 – $35,000.

-Monitor barns provide maximum headroom due to their raised center section.
+• Monitor Barns – Monitor barns provide maximum headroom due to their raised center section.
 This type of barn is popular in the midwest and is great for those looking to store large items or host events.
 Monitor barns cost an average of $12,000 – $45,000 to construct.

-A-frame barns are a classic design that never goes out of style.
+• A-Frame Barns – A-frame barns are a classic design that never goes out of style.
 They feature a steeply pitched roof which is perfect for areas with heavy snowfall, as well as those in hurricane or tornado zones.
 A-frame barns cost an average of $10,000 – $30,000 to construct.

-Hip roof barns feature four sides with a pyramid-like shape, providing a larger storage space than other pole building models.
+Hip Roof Barns – Hip roof barns feature four sides with a pyramid-like shape, providing a larger storage space than other pole building models.
 Hip roof barns typically cost $8,000 – $32,000 to construct.

 Although pole barns can be expensive to build, there are a few steps homeowners can take to save money during construction.